fredzannarbor/LeoBloom/README.md

 Pandas is one of the most widely used data analysis libraries for Python and comes with a dizzying array of analytics & visualization tools.

+Leo Bloom is the name of the accountant played by Gene Wilder in "The Producers", whom Zero Mostel enlists in his insane scheme to make an unprofitable theatre production.

 ## Requirements

 1. Python > 3 and < 3.9 until pandas and matplotlib run reliably on Python 3.9 and above.